Thornbury, Gloucestershire: Education

 The Castle School is Thornbury's secondary school.
-The former Thornbury Grammar School buildings in Gloucester Road are now its sixth-form centre.
+The former Thornbury Grammar School buildings in Gloucester Road were previously used as its sixth-form centre but this moved to the main site in 2024.
 Thornbury Grammar School moved to new buildings in neighbouring Alveston in 1972, when it received its first comprehensive school intake and was renamed Marlwood School.

 Gillingstool Primary School dates from 1862 and is known for its school bell.
 The school was rebuilt in a project that began in spring 2009.
 Its Victorian buildings are being retained, as is its mission as a special school.

 St Mary's Church of England Primary School, founded in 1839, recently marked its 175th anniversary with events that included a Victorian Week, where children dressed up in period dress, and planted celebratory daffodils.
 Other schools include Crossways Infant and Junior schools, Christ the King Roman Catholic Primary School, Manorbrook Primary School, New Siblands Special School and the Sheiling School (an independent special school, part of the Camphill Movement).
 John Attwells's Free School existed in the 19th century.
 A plaque about it can be seen on a shop in St Mary's Shopping Centre.

 Transport

-The T1 Bristol–Thornbury bus route offers regular services to Bristol.
+Bus services within the Thornbury area are mainly provided by First West of England.
+Other operators who provide bus services to/from Thornbury include Eurocoaches and Stagecoach West.

+Services connect the town with Bristol bus station; Dursley via Wotton-under-Edge and Charfield or Berkeley; Severn Beach via Olveston and Pilning; Yate and Cribbs Causeway via Thornbury..

+Thornbury is also served by the WESTlink on-demand bus, available to the public Monday-Saturday which acts as a rural bus service covering the area around Thornbury.

+Major roads and streets in the parish are: